arthurdejong/python-stdnum/docs/index.rst

    number that can be used to determine whether the provided number is valid.
 It depends on the algorithm which checksum is considered valid.

+   :returns: int -- A numeric checksum over the number

 .. function:: module.calc_check_digit(number)

    Calculate the check digit that should be added to the number to make it valid.

+   :returns: str -- A check digit that can be appended

 Apart from the above, the modules may add extra parsing, validation or conversion functions.